Petro-pirates plague busy Southeast Asia shipping lanes

 Fuel oil or diesel was an attractive cargo for resale because it was in high and constant demand, and its original ownership was difficult to identify, said Gerhard.
 It was also easy for pirates to go undetected, even in daylight.

-“Ship-to-ship unloading and offloading of fuel oil is not unusual,” he said.
-“Many vessels are fueled by special bunker tankers whilst moored.”
+“Ship-to-ship onloading and offloading of fuel oil is not unusual,” he said.
+“Many vessels are fuelled by special bunker tankers whilst moored.”

 The pirates who attacked the Orapin 4 wore the same overalls as Thiwa’s crew.
 “There was no way outsiders could know what was happening,” said Thiwa.